nils-eilers/memSIM2/README.md

 memSIM -h
 ```

-Tested on Linux and GhobstBSD, which is based on FreeBSD.
+Tested on Linux and GhostBSD, which is based on FreeBSD.
 Should build on most POSIX systems out of the box.

 Installation
 ------------